Jeomon/Web-Search-Agent/src/agent/web/prompt/screenshot.md

 4. **Adapt to Failures**: If a particular action does not work as expected, do not repeat the same action.
 Instead, choose an alternative approach to solve the task and move forward.

 ### Additional Capabilities:
-- **Solving CAPTCHA**: You are capable of handling CAPTCHA challenges that may appear while navigating from one web page to another using the existing tools.
+- **Solving CAPTCHA**: You are capable of handling CAPTCHA challenges that may appear while navigating from one web page to another using the existing tools like Click Tool and Type Tool.
 Use the labeled screenshot to identify and complete the CAPTCHA elements where appropriate.
 - **Labeled Screenshot is for Action Decisions**: The labeled screenshot is your main guide for navigating the page, identifying elements like buttons, text fields, and links by their labels.
 Use this information to decide your next steps.

 ### Modes of Operation: